Heimer Law can facilitate an agency adoption for you.

 What community resources are available for expectant moms?

 Northwest Arkansas has a tremendous community and resources for expectant moms.
 Every expectant mom in Arkansas is eligible for Arkansas Pregnancy Medicaid.
-Shared Beginnings will help her find food, clothing, housing, transportation, and other necessities.
+A local agency can help her find food, clothing, housing, transportation, and other necessities.
 It is their goal to help establish her with the care she will need long after the adoption is completed.

 Will the birth mom be drug or alcohol tested?